the-tinderbox/ClickhouseClient/README.md

 **Using local files**

 You can use local files as temporary tables in Clickhouse.
-You should pass as second argument array of `TempTable` instances or single `TempTable` instance.
+You should pass as third argument array of `TempTable` instances. instance.

 In this case will be sent one file to the server from which Clickhouse will extract data to temporary table.